 Mr. Brown formally created the James Graham Brown Foundation in 1954.
 Brown was a self-made man, and after earning a fortune primarily from the timber industry, he dedicated his wealth to the Foundation, cementing his legacy as a philanthropist and ensuring that the Commonwealth would continue to grow and flourish even in his absence.
 Since 1954, the Foundation has awarded nearly 4,000 grants totaling more than $550,000,000.

 In the twenty-nine years that I’ve worked here, the staff and trustees have dedicated significant time to determining the best way to bring about the change that Mr. Brown hoped to see.
 As I’m writing this note, the foundation is embarking on a new strategic journey that I hope will take our positive, lasting impact within the state to new heights.
-We see an investment in lifelong learning, community and economic development, and an elevated quality of life as the keys to creating a Kentucky that reaches its fullest potential.
+We see investments in lifelong learning, community and economic development, and an elevated quality of life as the keys to creating a Kentucky that reaches its fullest potential.

 We know that Mr. Brown’s vision for Louisville and Kentucky certainly can’t be realized by this organization alone.
 However, we do believe that philanthropy and, more broadly, the independent sector can radically affect the wellbeing of our fellow Kentuckians.
 This sector is afforded a rare privilege: the ability to utilize inspired, flexible and creative approaches to philanthropy as its driving force.
 This type of dynamic optimism is vital to any society that aims to improve the quality of life of its citizens.
 My role as President and CEO of the James Graham Brown Foundation, then, is to bring this hope into reality.